NathanJGaul/notes/Learning/Increasing Retention of Information.md

  1. Skim the reading material
 	 - make note of the titles and sub-titles
  2. Read the material and take detailed notes
 	 - make note of any questions that come to mind
  3. Perform research to find answers to the questions brought up in the previous step
+	 - keep track of the resources used to answer these questions

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NzU3NTk3MDBdfQ==
+eyJoaXN0b3J5IjpbMTU4ODc1ODYwMV19
 -->